balena-io/docs/pages/learn/develop/container-contracts.md

 **Note** Container contracts are available for devices running Supervisor versions >= 10.6.17.
 All prior versions will not enforce any contracts.

-Container contracts are used to ensure the compatibility of a device to run an individual service of a fleet.
+Container contracts are used to ensure the compatibility of a device when it comes to run a service.
 For example, container contracts may be used to ensure that the device is running a specific version of [Supervisor][supervisor] or has a specific version of the [NVIDIA Tegra Linux Driver Package][l4t] (L4T).

 Container contracts are enforced on the device via the device Supervisor.
 Each service can define the contract requirements that it enforces, and if a contract's requirements are not met, the release is not deployed to the device, unless it contains services labeled as [optional](#optional-containers).
 You only need to define a contract for services that you wish to enforce a contract upon.
 Currently, you may define contract requirements based on the versions of Supervisor and L4T.